JidongYangUPC/LsmGANs/README.md

 **GB/T 7714:**

 ```
-Sun J, Yang J, Huang J, et al. LsmGANs: Image-domain least-squares migration using a new framework of generative adversarial networks[J].
-IEEE Transactions on Geoscience and Remote Sensing, 2023.
+J. Sun, J. Yang, J. Huang, Y. Yu, Z. Li and C. Zhao, "LsmGANs: Image-Domain Least-Squares Migration Using a New Framework of Generative Adversarial Networks," in IEEE Transactions on Geoscience and Remote Sensing, vol. 61, pp. 1-13, 2023, Art no. 5916913, doi: 10.1109/TGRS.2023.3304726.
 ```

 **Bib Tex:**

 ```
-@article{sun2023lsmgans,
-  title={LsmGANs: Image-domain least-squares migration using a new framework of generative adversarial networks},
+@ARTICLE{10215494,
   author={Sun, Jiaxing and Yang, Jidong and Huang, Jianping and Yu, Youcai and Li, Zhenchun and Zhao, Chong},
   journal={IEEE Transactions on Geoscience and Remote Sensing},
+  title={LsmGANs: Image-Domain Least-Squares Migration Using a New Framework of Generative Adversarial Networks},
   year={2023},
-  publisher={IEEE}
-}
+  volume={61},
+  number={},
+  pages={1-13},
+  doi={10.1109/TGRS.2023.3304726}}
 ```